 The meaning behind the old sayings…… Baths consisted of a big tub filled with hot water.
 The man of the house always had the privilege of the nice clean water, then the sons and other men.
 Next the women and finally the children, with the babies last.
 By then the water was so dirty you […]

-Three hundred ninety-five years (395) ago today “twenty and odd” Africans arrive at Old Pointe Comfort, in Hampton, Virginia.
+Almost four-hundred years ago today “twenty and odd” Africans arrive at Old Pointe Comfort, in Hampton, Virginia.
 They are the first Africans to arrive in what will become English-North America.
 The “twenty and odd” Africans were captives, sold as slaves, during the Portuguese invasion of the Kingdom of Ndongo, in Angola Africa.
-Sold […]
+Sold to the […]

 Recently, I came into the possession of a very old and beautiful family album.
 It is in very good condition for its age.
 The photos seem to range from 1900 to 1910.
 The family names noted are Coffin, Hauk, Norman and Paul.
 Also, there is a letter written by Ellen Coffin of the Parker Coffin […]